 She became Sunday Times Puzzles Editor in 1977, a role which she continued to fill on a full-time basis for more than thirty years.
 During her career, she also served as Mother of the NUJ Chapel.
 Her weekly “Bookwise” literary quiz, initially planned as a run of 12 editions, was still going strong twenty years later.
 Barbara finally retired (and gave up driving through the London traffic to the offices in Wapping) in 2010 at the age of 87.

 In 2007, she was awarded the Order of the British Empire, MBE for services to the Newspaper Industry.

 Barbara was married to Richard Hall.
-She has five sons (Robin, Nick, Simon, Crispin and Jeremy), ten grandchildren and three great-grandchildren.
+She has five sons (Robin, Nick, Simon, Crispin and Jeremy), ten grandchildren and four great-grandchildren.

 © Barbara Hall 2020